SRI-CSL/sri-glibc-malloc/glibc/README.md

 make build
 ```

+## 5. Developing

-## 5. When developing 3. and 4. can be combine by doing:
+When developing 3. and 4. can be combined by doing:

 ```
 make